JoonDong2/Android/AWSLEDButton/README.md

 To do this, you should follow the procedure below.

-1. create User Pool and ID Pool in the Cognito, and link User Pool to your ID Pool, and configure `authenticated role` and trusted relationship of your ID Pool in the IAM like below.
+## 1. create User Pool and ID Pool in the Cognito, and link User Pool to your ID Pool, and configure `authenticated role` and trusted relationship of your ID Pool in the IAM like below.

-### authenticated role
+### `Authenticated Role`'s Policies
 <pre><code>
 {
   "Version": "2012-10-17",